-Two unique Airbnbs in Gavdos, Crete
+Two Unique Homes in Gavdos, Crete

 Although Airbnbs are skyrocketing all over Crete, Gavdos is still quite off-the-beaten-track.
 And while informal family hotels and villas can be common, there’s are – for nor – just two Airbnbs opportunities you should keep in mind.

 Villa Kastri is in Kastri, the main town in Gavdos.
 The villa can host up to 5 people and it enjoys stunning views of the Libyan sea.